 The ocean drum is a really interesting type of frame drum, that has beads inside that was made to mimic the sound of the ocean.

-The talking drum is a special type of drum that originated in Africa.
+The talking drums were used by West African griots to make music that was similar to that of their indigenous ancestors.
 It is shaped like an hourglass and the pitch can be changed by the player while they are playing the drum.

 It has drum heads on either side and these are connected by chords that the player can squeeze between their body and their arm.
 They are made to sound like the sound of a human humming.